Our Giving Guidelines

 In Kind Requests

 Accepted year round (must be 8 weeks in advance of event/program)

-Organizations wishing to be considered for charitable contributions, in-kind donations and free health screenings must review our giving guidelines and submit an application online.
+Organizations wishing to be considered for charitable contributions, in-kind donations must review our giving guidelines and submit an application online.

 You will be asked to provide the following:

 - Name, address and telephone number of the organization.

 - Background information including history and purpose of the charity.

 - Copy of the IRS exemption letter verifying 501(c)(3) tax-exempt status.